Kiyoshiakira/ScriptScribblerFS/README.md

 3.  **Check Firestore Rules:** Ensure your `firestore.rules` are deploed and allow the signed-in user to read and write the necessary documents.
 An incorrect rule can cause data fetches to fail silently.
 You can check for `FirebaseError: Missing or insufficient permissions` in the browser console.

-4.  **Check API Keys:** Ensure your `GEMINI_API_KEY` in `.env.local` is correct.
+4.  **Check API Keys:** Ensure your environment variables in `.env.local` are correct.
 While the app should disable AI features gracefully, a misconfiguration could potentially cause issues.